ceperman/tetherd/README.md

 The **main screen** shows information about your buddy, and the state of your connection.
 There are buttons:

 **Apart** – if you’re going to be temporarily apart from your buddy, you can suppress the alert alarm by tapping this.
 The initial ‘Apart’ time can be chosen in the settings, the default is 5 minutes, andy you can adjust this while active by using the "+" and "-" buttons.
 When you set or adjust 'Apart' the same duration is set on your buddy, keeping you in sync.
 If you're not in contact with your buddy when the apart time expires, an alert sounds.
-'Apart' can be set even when you're out of contact, so you can be alerted if your partner (more accurately, their phone) has not reconnected when expected.&#8224
+'Apart' can be set even when you're out of contact, so you can be alerted if your partner (more accurately, their phone) has not reconnected when expected.**

 **Cancel apart** – Tap this if you’re back together earlier and want to return to normal alert mode.